gauborg/CarND-Advanced-Lane-Finding/README.md

 **Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!)**

+The video pipeline is given in the video_lanelines.ipynb notebook.
+It uses almost the same pipeline as images.
+Only certain commands for plotting images have been commented out to run for video.

 ### [Link to the output video](videos_output)

 ---